andrea-lk/Search-engine/README.md

 ## Search Engine
-- This program creates a mini search enginge
+- This program creates a mini search enginge that parses through 350 files
 - the src is in python